renatabiniek/moodbox/README.md

 The site was additionally tested with [Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/).
 Initially, there were a few contrast issues found:
 * font colour and background colour of several buttons
-* logo font color against the white backgorud of the page
+* logo font color against the white background of the page
 * text font of one of the words on login/signup/404 pages.

 I've changed the font of the buttons to black and adjusted the color of the logo and text.